ittner/newslinkrss/README.md

 Sometimes we need to fight really hard to get the date that a particular item was last updated.
-Taking GitHub issues as an example: while GH provides Atom feeds for releases and commits (but always to specific branches), there is none for issues and pull requests.
-Of course, there is a API for that but it requires authentication with a GitHub account, enables tracking, and required writing a specific bridge to get the data as a feed.
+Taking GitHub issues as an example: while GH provides Atom feeds for releases and commits (but always to specific branches), there is no equivalent for issues and pull requests.
+Of course, there is an API for that but it requires authentication with a GitHub account, enables tracking, and required writing a specific bridge to get the data as a feed.
 This makes the scraping approach easier even with the very convoluted example that follows.

-The URLs for issues and PRs are pretty usable, we can already use them to limit how many issues will be shown, their status, filter by date, etc. Just look at the example.
+The URLs for issues and PRs are pretty usable, we can already use them to limit how many issues will be shown, their status, filter by date, etc. Just look at the one used in the example.

-However, we need to get the date of the last comment on the issue and set it as the publishing date of the feed, otherwise the reader won't show us that it was updated.
-A solution for that is following every page and using a XPath expression to find the last occurrence of a "relative-time" tag that GitHub uses to mark the timestamp of a comment and parse its date from attribute "datetime".
+However, we need to get the date of the last comment on the issue and set it as the publishing date of the item, otherwise the reader won't show us that it was updated.
+A solution is to follow every issue page while using a XPath expression to find the last occurrence of a "relative-time" tag that GitHub uses to mark the timestamp of a comment and parse the absolute date from attribute "datetime".
 This is done with options `--date-from-xpath` and `--xpath-date-fmt`.